hchiam/code-tutor/README.md

 [![HitCount](http://hits.dwyl.io/hchiam/code-tutor.svg)](http://hits.dwyl.io/hchiam/code-tutor)

-Long-term goal: Let's help people who can't use their hands to learn to code by talking to the Google Assistant.
+**Long-term goal**: Let's help people who can't use their hands to learn to code by talking to the Google Assistant.

-For now: Conversationally teach simple coding concepts.
+**For now**: Conversationally teach simple coding concepts.
 Code hands-free.

 Made possible thanks to support from family and friends.